Dissociative associated $J/\psi$ and dimuon production in Ap ultraperipheral collisions via double parton scattering: Photon flux and parton distribution function

 \subsection{Proton photon flux}

-The photon flux is described using the equivalent photon approximation (EPA), also known as the Weizsäcker–Williams method~\cite{Fermi:1924tc, vonWeizsacker:1934nji, Williams:1934ad, Williams:1935dka,Jackson:1998nia}, developed in detail in Ref.~\cite{Budnev:1975poe} and summarized, for instance, in Ref.~\cite{Harland-Lang:2018iur}.
+The photon flux is described using the equivalent photon approximation (EPA), also known as the Weizs\"acker–Williams method~\cite{Fermi:1924tc, vonWeizsacker:1934nji, Williams:1934ad, Williams:1935dka,Jackson:1998nia}, developed in detail in Ref.~\cite{Budnev:1975poe} and summarized, for instance, in Ref.~\cite{Harland-Lang:2018iur}.
 The flux generated by the proton is expressed as a function of the photon longitudinal momentum fraction $\xi$:

 Here, $\alpha$ is the fine-structure constant, $m_p = 0.938$~GeV is the proton mass, $q_{t}$ denotes the photon transverse momentum, and the photon virtuality is given by

 The functions $F_E$ and $F_M$ are the elastic form factors denoted as $D(Q^2)$ and $C(Q^2)$, respectively, in Tab.~8 of Ref.~\cite{Budnev:1975poe}.
 They can be written in terms of the Sachs form factors $G_E(Q^2)$ and $G_M(Q^2)$~\cite{Rosenbluth:1950yq, Hofstadter:1958psf, Galynsky:2012dp}: